Slurm

 Partitions

-Partitions are an organizational structure in slurm which allows nodes to be grouped together and for certain options and restrictions to be placed on them.
-We have a few partitions on Buddy:
+Partitions are an organizational structure within Slurm that allows nodes to be grouped together with certain options and restrictions placed on them.
+These are the partitions on Buddy:

 Tip